Learn the answer to all of your questions about yeast! What is yeast? How does yeast work in baking? And what are the different kinds of yeast?

 Yeast are single-celled fungus.
 Yep, you read that right.
 Yeast is a fungus and it is alive.
 There are many different types of yeast in the world and while some of them make us sick and some cause food to spoil, others are put to good use in bread, beer, and wine making.

 When yeast metabolizes sugar for energy it creates two bi-products: carbon dioxide and alcohol.
-The carbon dioxide is useful in baking for leavening while the alcohol is useful in beer brewing and wine making.
+The carbon dioxide is useful in baking for leavening (making baked goods rise) while the alcohol adds flavor to baked goods and is useful in beer brewing and wine making.

 Yeast for Baking

 Yeast that is used for baking is in three forms: natural yeast, fresh yeast, and dry yeast.

 For a more in depth look at how to bake with yeast, Read Baking with Yeast 101 >>

 A natural yeast starter (also known as a wild yeast starter) is a cultivated form of yeast.
 Grain, typically wheat flour or rye flour, is mixed with water and left out to naturally ferment and cultivate a thriving community of natural yeasts.
 This is used to create naturally leavened bread.

 Fresh yeast is a commercial product that is a moist cake form of yeast cells that are in an active state (as opposed to a dormant state as dry yeast cells are).
 The product must be refrigerated and is highly perishable.